 I could have easily listed my beloved Anastasia Beverly Hills Master Palette by Mario for nearly every option (*cough, cough: best color payoff, most versatile, best for traveling, most used), but that would have been hella boring.
 However, when I thought about it, there is no palette in my collection that I love more than my Master Palette.

-As always, I love posts like this because they’re eye-opening in the way that they make me more self-aware of my preferences.
-I honestly wanted to list my ABH x Mario Palette for nearly every single category…likely because I know the ins-and-outs of this palette.
-Even though I may love eyeshadows and eyeshadow palettes, this tag has shown me that I need to slow down my purchases because I’m buying new palettes with such speed that I’m not getting a chance to fully vibe with each palette.
+Even though I may love my eyeshadow palettes, this tag has shown me that I need to slow down my purchases.
+I’m buying new palettes with such speed that I’m not getting a chance to fully vibe with each palette.
 Right now, it feels like I’ve been speed-dating my makeup.

 Rather than specifically tagging anyone in this post, I’m calling all beauty-lovers to participate in this tag if it speaks to you!